abdullahziaraf/habit-tracker-app/README.md

 streamlit run app.py
 ```

-App will be available at `http://localhost:8501` (only if running on the same machine as your browser)
+App will be available at `http://localhost:8501`

 ## Running with Docker